Visper22/Sleep-Disorders-Datasets/README.md

 | Arousal              | A: Unspecified arousal                                              |

 ### Notes
-- slp41 and slp 45 records do not have apnea annotations
+- slp41 and slp 45 records do not have apnea annotations.
 - Records slp01a and slp01b are segments of one subject's polysomnogram, separated by a gap of about one hour; records slp02a and slp02b are segments of another subject's polysomnogram, separated by a ten-minute gap.
 - Several studies reported employing some type of filtering to removw artifacts [(Taghizadegan et al. 2021)](https://doi.org/10.1016/j.mehy.2021.110659), [Rankawat & Dubey 2017)](https://doi.org/10.1016/j.bspc.2016.12.004), [(Belakhdar et al. 2018)](https://doi.org/10.1016/j.micpro.2018.02.004).